Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Image Perturbations

 Due to the inherent stochasticity in our models, special considerations were necessary to enable gradient-based adversarial optimization.
 We first applied the reparameterization trick~\cite{Kingma2014}, which permits gradient flow through stochastic nodes by expressing random variables as deterministic functions of noise.
 To obtain reliable gradient estimates for PGD, we further adopted the approach of Athalye et al.~\cite{obfuscated-gradients}, replacing \(\nabla f\) with an average over multiple stochastic forward passes.
 Specifically, we estimate gradients as

 where each \(\nabla_i f\) corresponds to a gradient computed using an independent Monte Carlo sample.
-We set \(N = 32\), increasing the number of samples compared to prior work on VOneNets (which used \(N = 10\)) to compensate for the additional sources of noise introduced in our architecture.
+We set \(k = 10\), similarly to prior work on VOneNets, given that the additional noise source in the SubcorticalBlock did not mask the gradients any further.

 To verify the reliability of our adversarial evaluation pipeline, we conducted a suite of sanity checks on a 500-image subset from the ImageNet validation set.
 In line with the recommendations of Athalye et al.~\cite{obfuscated-gradients} and Carlini et al.~\cite{carlini2019evaluating}, we confirmed that top-1 accuracy decreases monotonically as a function of perturbation strength across all norm constraints (Tab.~4).
-Additionally, we also verified that increasing the number of gradient samples in the Monte Carlo approximation did not lead to a substantial increase in attack success (Fig.~\ref{fig:c1}), further supporting the completeness of our threat model.
+Additionally, we verified that increasing the number of PGD iterations increased attack effectiveness (Fig.~\ref{fig:iterations_control}) and that increasing the number of gradient samples in the Monte Carlo approximation did not lead to a substantial increase in attack success (Fig.~\ref{fig:c1}), further supporting the completeness of our threat model.